-Developing and maintaining cohesion during the Kosovo campaign proved challenging.
-Despite the fact that NATO was a preexisting alliance with command and decision-making structures, the Kosovo campaign was its most active mission and only the second offensive military mission in its 50-year history.
-The 19 NATO member states ultimately agreed that ending Milošević's brutality in Kosovo was necessary, but even coming to that agreement was difficult.34 In fact the GAO identified the absence of clear military objectives as one of the principal departures from military doctrine in Allied Force.35 The ambiguity of alliance goals resulted from divergent perspectives within the alliance.
-The GAO reported that all of the member states had different perspectives on the conflict and on what action should be taken and how:
+It was a challenge to develop and maintain cohesion during the Kosovo campaign.
+Despite the fact that NATO was a preexisting alliance with command and decision-making structures, the Kosovo campaign was its most active mission and only its second offensive military mission in its 50-year history.
+The 19 NATO member states ultimately agreed that ending Milosevic's brutality in Kosovo was necessary, but even coming to that agreement was difficult.
+In fact, the GAO identified the absence of clear military objectives as one of the principal departures from military doctrine in Operation Allied Force.
+The ambiguity of alliance goals resulted from divergent perspectives within the alliance.
+It reported that all of the member states had different perspectives on the conflict and on what action should be taken and how.

 One member nation, which shared religious and cultural backgrounds with the Kosovar Albanians, was sympathetic to their plight, while another nation had historic and religious ties to the Serbian Yugoslavs.
 Another NATO nation was led by a coalition government, where part of the coalition supported the NATO alliance operation while the other part of the coalition did not want the bombing campaign to continue and said that it would withdraw from the government if the NATO alliance used a ground force.
 Even within the United States, there was not a consensus of support for this operation.
 Although the three newest members of the NATO alliance supported the operation, the level of support expressed by their governments varied.
-For example, although one nation offered NATO forces the use of its air space and military airfields, it was concerned about Yugoslavian retaliation against a minority population in Yugoslavia that was ethnically related to this nation.36
+For example, although one nation offered NATO forces the use of its air space and military airfields, it was concerned about Yugoslavian retaliation against a minority population in Yugoslavia that was ethnically related to this nation.

 The alliance struggled to agree on exactly how to stop the Serbian government.
-Alliance partners agreed on general goals, but it was difficult to agree on strategies for attaining those goals.
+While alliance partners agreed on general goals, it was difficult to agree on strategies toward attaining those goals.
 Using NATO was the only way to approach this mission; no one country was willing to take action alone.
-Further, the campaign offered NATO an opportunity to bolster its image in the early post-Cold War years, when its mission and continuance were being questioned.
-It also gave the United States a chance to strengthen the alliance in the aftermath of the Bosnia experience.37 A unilateral approach to the Kosovo crisis would have involved far more cost than any country was willing to bear; in this case multilateralism was easier, more advantageous.
-Committing to NATO and keeping the alliance active were important considerations as well.38 Because of reluctance on the part of the countries to act alone, acting via NATO was the only viable and least costly option.
+Further, it offered NATO an opportunity to bolster its image in the early post-Cold War years, when its mission and continuance were being questioned.
+It also gave the United States a chance to strengthen the alliance in the aftermath of the Bosnia experience.
+A unilateral approach to the Kosovo crisis would have proved far costlier than any country was willing to bear; in this case multilateralism was easier and more advantageous.
+A commitment to NATO and keeping the alliance on the part of the countries to act alone, acting via NATO was the only viable and least costly option.

-Because of resistance from the United States in particular to placing its troops under the command of others, a parallel command structure evolved (see figure).
-Unlike the parallel command structure in the Gulf War and despite the fact that many individuals in the structure served two masters, this construct had less structured interface.
+Because of resistance from the United States in particular to place its troops under the command of others, a parallel command structure evolved (see fig. 1).
+Unlike the parallel command structure in the Gulf War and despite the fact that many individuals in the structure served two masters, there was less structured interface between the two.
 The chain of command was confusing, with unsuitable organizational structures and insufficient staff integration.
-Although NATO was necessary to prosecute the war, in the end it "came at the cost of a flawed strategy that was further hobbled by the manifold inefficiencies that were part and parcel of conducting combat operations by committee."39
+Although NATO was necessary to prosecute the war, in the end it "came at the cost of a flawed strategy that was further hobbled by the manifold inefficiencies that were part and parcel of conducting combat operations by committee."